Streets to be Renamed to Honor Two High School Students

-CATHEDRAL CITY (CNS) – Cathedral City Mayor Rita Lamb and City Council members will honor two high school students next week as they unveil a pair of new street signs.
+CATHEDRAL CITY (CNS) – Cathedral City Mayor Rita Lamb and City Council members will honor two high school students Thursday as they unveil a pair of new street signs.

 A ceremony for Priscila Marquez of Cathedral City High School will be held first, and Landon Kuykendall’s of Mount San Jacinto High School will follow, according to Hunt.
 The streets, adjacent to their respective schools, will be renamed for one year.